drmonikabalint/KPMG-virtual-internship/README.md

 The below section was inspired by [Blast analitics](https://www.blastanalytics.com/blog/rfm-analysis-boosts-sales) and code was used with slight modification form [Susan Li's](https://towardsdatascience.com/find-your-best-customers-with-customer-segmentation-in-python-61d602f9eee6) blogpost on Medium.

-To find the best customers, the well known RFM matrix principle is the go-to.
-For this, we will create an additional table using the Transaction sheet (df1), and will create 3 additional datapoints:
+To find the best customers, the well known RFM matrix principle was used.

     Recency (R) - shows the days since last purchase Frequency (F) - cummulative score, how many times a customer made purchase Monetary (M) - cummulative score, how much money did a customer spent

-Using the above datapoints we will calculate the:
+Using the above datapoints the RFM score is calculated:

     RFM score, which is used to select the appropriate marketing strategy for each customer group